Skip to main content

 Side-by-side specs

-ProductRADIHALT EMF Protection Lap ShieldLess EMF Throw Blanket (and shielding fabrics by the yard)
+ProductRADIHALT EMF Protection BlanketLess EMF Throw Blanket (and shielding fabrics by the yard)

 MaterialCopper-Nickel Alloy FabricMultiple fabric lineups: TechniCot (cotton + silver), nickel-copper ripstop, and cotton-stainless steel

-Size options18" x 18"Throw size for finished blanket; fabric sold by the yard
+Size options18" x 18" and 36" x 30"Throw size for finished blanket; fabric sold by the yard

-Price$89.99Varies — fabrics from ~$20/yard, finished items $100+
+Pricefrom $21.99Varies — fabrics from ~$20/yard, finished items $100+

-Shielding claimFaraday-effect shielding from a continuous copper-nickel weave (no published independent dB report yet)Nickel-copper ripstop: claim of ~80 dB / 99.999% attenuation on raw fabric
+Shielding claimEMF reduction via continuous copper-nickel Faraday weave — independently testable with RF meter testingNickel-copper ripstop: claim of ~80 dB / 99.999% attenuation on raw fabric

 CountryDesigned in USADistributes globally sourced shielding materials

-Source: RadiHalt product listing (ASIN B0G4TSV9PJ) and LessEMF’s public product page.
+Source: RADIHALT product listing (ASIN B0G4TSV9PJ) and LessEMF’s public product page.

 • Oldest dedicated EMF supplier in the US — strong category authority

-• Same nickel-copper material class as RadiHalt is in their lineup
+• Same nickel-copper material class as RADIHALT is in their lineup

 • Per-material lab attenuation data published for many SKUs

-• Best option for DIY shielding projects
+• Deep catalog for DIY shielding projects

 We’ll only list verifiable advantages here — no hand-waving, no fabricated dB numbers.
-RadiHalt’s real, checkable wins versus LessEMF:
+RADIHALT’s real, checkable wins versus LessEMF:

 • Ready-to-use sewn-and-bound finished product, not raw fabric or DIY material.